- This post contains affiliate links. Read more here.

 OK, we’re sold.
 After all, setting aside time to play with our fluffy kitties is hardly an imposition.
 To reap the full benefits of playtime, cat behavior expert Pam Johnson-Bennett of the Cat Behavior Associates recommends committing to one or two 15-minute play sessions per day.

 Piggybacking on the previous resolution to play more, we bring you goal number two: Get in shape!
-Cats are creatures who appreciate a good nap (right on!) but their love of snoozing also makes them prone to gaining weight.
+Cats are creatures who appreciate a good nap, but their love of snoozing also makes them prone to gaining weight.

 The goal to “get fit” usually heads up most people’s list of resolutions, and it’s an equally smart goal for your cat.
 Maintaining a healthy weight can extend your cat’s lifespan and reduce their risk for certain diseases.
-So break out the laser pointers and get your kitty moving!
-Even better, train your kitty to a harness and leash, and share a hike around the neighborhood.
+So break out the wand toys and get your kitty moving!

 Banish boredom and reduce the chances of your kitty turning destructive.
 Resolve to enrich your cat’s space this year.
 This is especially important for indoor cats, and there are a number of ways to go about it.
 The easiest way to ward off feline restlessness is by providing opportunities for your cat to carry out their natural instincts.
 Give him appropriate places to climb, scratch, hide, rest, and play.